Get a free, no obligation personal loan quote with rates as low as 9.99%

 What is considered a good interest rate on a car loan?

-According to Statistics Canada, the average car loan interest rate hovered around 5%.
-However, interest rates for cars can easily range up to 46.96% depending on your financial and credit profile.
+According to Statistics Canada, the average car loan interest rate is currently 6.92%.
+However, interest rates for cars can easily range up to 35%, depending on your financial and credit profile.
 That said, a good interest rate would generally be anything around the average car loan interest rate.

 Can I get a 0% financing car loan?

-0% financing is not a common practice among banks and alternative lenders, it is usually available through car dealerships.
-However, 0% financing offers usually have high requirements such as high incomes and high credit scores.
+A 0% financing is usually only available through car dealerships.
+However, 0% financing offers usually have high requirements, such as high incomes and high credit scores.

 Lisa Rennie avatar on Loans Canada